 The word influencer is almost always in reference to a person who has created a broad audience through social media, blogging, or video sharing websites.

-There are three types of influencers:
+For the purposes of this influencer marketing guide, there are three types of influencers:

 - Traditional Celebrities